Great Britain at the Olympics: Medals by individual

-Lizzy Yarnold is the most successful British athlete at the Winter Olympics, with two gold medals.
+Lizzy Yarnold and Matt Weston are the most successful British athletes at the Winter Olympics, with two gold medals each.
 Duncan Scott is the most prolific athlete at a single Games, winning four medals (1 gold, 3 silver) at the 2020 Olympics.
-Steve Redgrave is the most consistent British Olympic athlete, winning gold medals at five consecutive Games (1984-2000).
+Steve Redgrave is the most consistent British Olympic athlete, winning gold medals at five consecutive Games (1984–2000).

+The most successful 'individual' British Olympians, that is an athlete who competes in individual events, are Sir Jason Kenny, Sir Chris Hoy, Sir Mo Farah and Sir Ben Ainslie, all with four gold medals apiece in individual events, with Kenny's silver in individual match sprint and Ainslee's silver in his first games giving them the top position.
+With four golds and a silver in five individual events in five consecutive games, Ainslie is also the most consistent, and with Kenny, most decorated, individual athlete in British Olympic history.

+Sir Chris Hoy has the unique distinction of achieving gold medals in four different events; twice in team sprint, twice in kierin, once in individual sprint and once in the kilometre time trial.
+Fellow cyclists Jason Kenny and Ed Clancey, in contrast have won the same event on three occasions, the team sprint and team pursuit respectively.
+Ben Ainslee in the sailing Finn class and Paulo Radmilovic in water polo have also won three gold medals in the same event.
+Dame Laura Kenny, wife of Sir Jason, has the unique distinction of winning the first ever edition of three different events - the women's team pursuit, women's omnium and women's madison.

 Most successful British Olympian progression

 This table shows how the designation of most successful British Olympian has progressed over time.
 This table ranks athletes by golds, then silvers, then bronzes; the progression would be different if ranked purely by medals.